adkinsrs/sadkins_site/misc.md

 * Apr 30 - Quackery: A Brief History of the Worst Ways to Cure Everything - Lydia Kana, Nate Pedersen
 * May 12 - Warcross - Marie Lu
 * May 27 - The Secret Lives of Color - Kassia St. Clair
-* Jun 25 - American Gods - Neil Gaiman
+* June 25 - American Gods - Neil Gaiman
-* Jul 9 - Wildcard - Marie Lu
+* July 9 - Wildcard - Marie Lu
   * Sequel to Warcross
-* Jul 20 - A Wizard of Earthsea - Ursula K. Le Guin
+* July 20 - A Wizard of Earthsea - Ursula K. Le Guin
 * Aug 2 - The Jungle Book - Rudyard Kipling

 ## 2019